XPUI-Framework/xpui-rp2040/docs/hardware.md

 ## Its own workspace

-This crate is **excluded** from the repository's workspace, and that is what makes it ordinary code you can open and read.
+This crate is the workspace root, and `docs-test/` and `xtask/` are workspaces of their own rather than members of it.
+That is what makes the firmware ordinary code you can open and read.

-A workspace member is built for the host by `cargo clippy --workspace` and `cargo test --workspace`, and an RP2040 HAL does not compile for a laptop.
-The way out used to be a `device` cfg every item sat behind, so that off the board the crate was empty — which also meant no test could reach it and an editor showed nothing.
-Three mutations to the button mapping at once passed every check in the repository.
+A member is built for the host by `cargo clippy --workspace` and `cargo test --workspace`, and an RP2040 HAL does not compile for a laptop.
+The alternative is a `device` cfg every item sits behind, so that off the board the crate is empty — which also means no test can reach it and an editor shows nothing.
+Three mutations to the button mapping at once would pass every check in the repository.

 Standing alone, its dependencies are unconditional and there is no cfg to reason about.
 Point an editor at this directory and it works.